HornPenguin/Booklet/README.md

 * **Linux**
   ```
   Booklet
-  Booklet.tar.gz
+  Booklet.tgz
   ```
 * OSX

   No, but you can excute `main.py` with your python environment.

 or you can directly execute `main.py` with your python environment.
-Just check the prerequists in **Dependency** section.
+Just check the prerequists in **Dependencies** section.
 It is recommended if there are some errors in the execution files or you are using OSX.
 (I don't have Mac yet.)